Find out where can you take your pooch to eat, drink, and hang out in Newcastle

 The Wickham Park Hotel

-The Wicko, as the Wickham Park Hotel is affectionately known, has a huge beer garden which makes for the perfect spot to hang out after getting your dog exercised in Wickham Park.
+The Wicko, as the Wickham Park Hotel is affectionately known, has a huge beer garden which makes for the perfect spot to hang out after getting your dog exercised at Wickham Park.

 Where: 61 Maitland Rd, Islington